What is sexting?

-Under Australian law, sexting involving a child under 18 years old is a criminal offence even when it’s consensual.
+Under Australian law, sexting involving a child under 18 years old is a criminal offence even when it’s consensual, and even when the photographer is also a child.
 Under the Crimes, Legislation Amendment Act (No.2) 2014, it can be seen as either child pornography or as an indecent act.
 Your child could face jail and be listed on the sexual offenders register.

 Also, sexting is illegal in all Australian states and territories, except in Victoria and Tasmania.
 In these states it’s legal if both people are under 18 and there’s no more than a two-year age gap.

 If your child is involved in sexting and someone reports your child to the police, your child could be charged with distribution or possession of child pornography.
 This could happen even if your child or a boyfriend, girlfriend or someone else taking part in the sexting has consented to it.

 The police decide whether to charge and prosecute someone depending on the seriousness of the situation.
 If the sexting involves harassment or threats, the police are more likely to press charges.
 For example, this might happen if someone keeps bothering your child with requests for a naked picture, or keeps sending your child naked pictures that she doesn’t want.

 Youth Law Australia has details of the laws on sexting in each Australian state and territory.